jschra/grater_expectations/README.md

 <br>

-Next, open the `testing_config.yml` configuration file and enter names for the following parameters:
+Next, open the `testing_config.yml` configuration file (found at the root of this repository) and enter names for the following parameters:

 **Global parameters**
 1. account_id